Degree Programme in Service Innovation and Design

 The application for this programme

-is submitted via the Studyinfo.fi application system in 2017.
+is submitted via the Studyinfo.fi application system.
 Please

 read through the application instructions and certificate requirements